 - In Louisiana, more people turn to the Supplemental Nutrition Assistance Program.

-- One study shows that more food stamp benefits would push people to buy healthier.
+- One study shows that more SNAP benefits would push people to buy healthier.

 - An interactive map helps veterans on the Supplemental Nutrition Assistance Program (SNAP) find affordable farmers markets.

 - The Interpretive Guide to the SNAP-Ed Evaluation Framework was just released to help develop meaningful results from nutrition educations.